Heroes of Engineering

 In any industry, there are great minds and pioneers who lead the way for all those who follow.
 It’s fair to say that the engineering sector wouldn’t be what it is today without those who made innovations which were well ahead of their time.
 In this article, we take a look at some of the most important figures in engineering history.

 Isambard Kingdom Brunel

 Brunel was famous for his innovation; although his projects were not always successful, he achieved many firsts in engineering, and many of his greatest achievements still stand to this day.
-He is perhaps most famous for the Clifton Suspension Bridge, which had the longest span of any bridge in the world at the time of its construction – however he did not live to see it completed.
+Although he did not live to see its completion, Brunel is perhaps most famous for the Clifton Suspension Bridge, which had the longest span of any bridge in the world at the time of its construction.
 Alongside work on bridges, he was also the chief engineer of the Great Western Railway and he built the SS Great Britain, the world’s first ocean going, propeller-driven iron ship.

 This Scottish inventor and mechanical engineer was pivotal in the Industrial Revolution.
 Although he did not design the first steam engine (or even the first practical one), his improvements transformed it into a much more powerful machine by adding a separate condenser to make use of energy that was otherwise wasted.
 By 1790, the steam engine was used in cars, railways, ships and factories on an unprecedented scale, transforming the face of the world.

 Flying in the face of engineering and mathematics being perceived as solely masculine activities, Ada Lovelace was instrumental in the development of modern computing.
 Her notes on the Analytical Engine developed by Charles Babbage include what is thought to be the first algorithm intended to be carried out by a machine, effectively making her the world’s first computer programmer.